• Skip to primary navigation

 Instructions

-• Put the oil in the pan and then add the shallots, parsnips, apple and garlic and gently cook on low for 5 minutes.
+• Heat 1 tablespoon Olive oil in the pan and then add 3 Shallots, 500 g Parsnips, 1 Apple and 2 Garlic clove and gently cook on low for 5 minutes.

-• Add the stock and salt and pepper.
+• Add 1 litre Vegetable stock and 1 pinch Sea salt and ground black pepper.
 Stir and simmer for 25 minutes until the parsnips have softened.

-• Blend the soup until desired consistency and stir in the creme fraiche.
+• Blend the soup until desired consistency and stir in 100 ml Cream.

 • Instead of shallots, you could use onion or leek.

-• Add some spice to this soup with a sprinkle of red chilli flakes before serving.
+• Add some spice to this soup with a sprinkle of red chilli flakes before serving or blend in some curry powder.

-• To give it a bit of a different flavour, you could use coconut milk instead of creme fraiche.
+• To give it a bit of a different flavour, you could use coconut milk instead of cream.

 • Give this soup more of an intense parsnip flavour by roasting the parsnips first.